Lyon 3-2 Paris Saint-Germain: Macario double gives OL semi-final edge

 Reaction

+Wendie Renard, Lyon captain: "My first match was in North Macedonia [a qualifying round tournament in 2007] a long time ago with other players and other coaches.
+The journey will be beautiful if we go to the final and manage to lift this trophy.
+I said before the game that 100 is a nice number.
+It shows my regularity at European level with OL.
+Now it is anecdotal because I am focused on the team.
+Yes, it's beautiful – there is work behind it."

+Didier Ollé-Nicolle, Paris coach: "We expected a difficult start with our opponents pressing hard.
+That's what happened, and we weren't calm enough even if we were fortunate enough to open the scoring.
+After that, we didn't play well enough and mistakes caused us difficulties.
+The team remained united and reduced the deficit, which is important.
+We lacked a little spark to equalise but we're only a goal behind.
+We'll be at the Parc des Princes for the second leg; we'll have great support.
+We'll need everyone behind us to go and get that qualification."

 Catarina Macario, Visa Player of the Match: "A lot of people could have received this award.
-I am very grateful but am just happy to have got the win."
+I am very grateful but am just happy to have got the win.
+It was a very good match – difficult.
+We showed our collective strength.
+I'm happy to have helped the team by scoring two goals.
+It won't be easy in the second leg."

-Eugénie Le Sommer, Lyon forward: "We know it's only half-time.
-We'll give ourselves the means to go and win in Paris.
-It was important to win this first leg.
-We're happy.
-We thank the supporters for coming in large numbers."
+Paulina Dudek, Paris defender: "We expected a difficult game because every match against Lyon is.
+We know them very well and vice versa.
+We knew it would be difficult but there's a second leg to come at the Parc des Princes with our fans.
+When they're with us, it's easier.
+We play for them."

+Laurina Fazer, Paris midfielder: "We said at the break that we mustn't give up and must play together.
+We knew it would be tough here.
+The second leg is at home and we are going to give our all to get that place in the final.
+It's not over: qualification is still in play.
+There's only a one-goal deficit; we know everything is still possible.
+We'll give everything to make our fans proud and put in a great performance."

 Key stats